seanpmaxwell/jet-schema/README.md

 ```
 <br/>

-Now that we have our schema function let's made a schema: there are two ways to go about this.
+Now that we have our schema function let's make a schema: there are two ways to go about this.
 I usually like to create an interface first cause I feel like they are great way to document your data types BUT some people would rather setup their schemas first and infer their types from that.
 I'll show you some examples doing both.
 ```typescript
 // "models/User.ts"
 import { inferType } from 'jet-schema';